Semi-Bandit Learning for Monotone Stochastic Optimization: The Online Framework

+Algorithm~\ref{alg:greedy-ucb} describes our online framework, which uses algorithm $\ESD$.
 We now analyze Algorithm~\ref{alg:greedy-ucb}, and prove Theorem~\ref{thm:main}.
 The basic idea in the analysis is that as we get more and more samples with increasing $t$, the total variation distance between $\bld{E}^t$ and $\bld{D}$ reduces, and the policy $\ALG(\bld{E}^t)$ will become closer and closer to the optimal policy.

-\begin{proof}[Proof of \Cref{thm:main}] We will assume, without loss of generality, that we have observed at least one sample from each random variable.
+\begin{proof}{\it of \Cref{thm:main}} We will assume, without loss of generality, that we have observed at least one sample from each random variable.
 This can be ensured by adding $n$ special time periods and choosing for each time $i\in [n]$, a policy $\sigma^i$ that first probes item $i$; note that this contributes at most $n\cdot f_{max}$ to the total regret.
-Let $N_j^t$ be the number of times r.v. $\varX_j$ has been sampled before time $t$.
-By our assumption, $N_j^1 = 1$ for all $j \in [n]$.
-Note that $N_j^t$ is a random variable and depends on the history $\h^{t-1}=\left( \bx^1,\cdots \bx^{t-1}\right)$.
-When needed, we will use $N_j^t(\h^{t-1})$ to make this dependence explicit.
-The following result follows directly from Theorem~\ref{thm:emp-stoch-dom}.